awslabs/aws-well-architected-labs/Security/200 - Automated Deployment of Detective Controls/Lab Guide.md

   * ExpirationDays: Number of days to retain logs in the S3 bucket before they are automatically deleted.
 5. Click Next.
 ![cloudformation-cloudtrail-params](Images/cloudformation-cloudtrail-params.png)
-6. In this scenario, we won't add any tags or other options.
+6. In this lab, we won't add any tags or other options.
 Click Next.
 Tags, which are key-value pairs, can help you identify your stacks.
 For more information, see [Adding Tags to Your AWS CloudFormation Stack](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide//cfn-console-add-tags.html).
 7. Review the information for the stack.
 When you're satisfied with the settings, click Next.
 8. Select I acknowledge that AWS CloudFormation might create IAM resources with custom names, and click Create.
 9. After a few minutes the stack status should change from CREATE_IN_PROGRESS to CREATE_COMPLETE.
 You have now set up CloudTrail to log to your bucket and retain events, giving you the ability to search history and later enable pro-active monitoring of your AWS account!

 ***

 ### 2. Tear down this lab